How Much Does It Cost to Move to Denmark From the UK?

 Taler du dansk?
 Well, most Danish people do speak Danish and while the English proficiency is very high, not everyone wants to speak it all the time.
 So, after moving to Denmark when applying for your CPR, ask about Danish language lessons.
 Your municipality organises them for you, pratisk, ikke?

 Oh, boy!
 That was pretty thorough, if we may say so.
 Be that as it may, you might be wondering if there’s anything else.
 Well, our moving abroad checklist might scratch that itch.

 One last tip for moving to Denmark, don’t stress.
 Things can and will go wrong, that’s life.
 It’s not the end of the world, just a small inconvenience.

 Once you have completed your move to Denmark from the UK, we are sure you will still have some queries.
 Once again, we have got you covered!
 Read on to find out more about the happiest country in the world.

 While most businesses in Denmark operate in English, a basic understanding of Danish is preferable.
 If you do have an understanding of Danish, be sure to get a Danish diploma to demonstrate this to employers.

-Cost of Living in Denmark
+Cost of Living

 We are sure you are already aware, but unfortunately, living in Denmark does not come cheap.
 However, salaries are usually high enough to offset the cost of goods and services.
-Nonetheless, it might be wise to save up some money before moving to Denmark to ensure you can start off on the right foot!
+Nonetheless, it might be wise to save money before moving to Denmark to ensure you can start off on the right foot!
 If you are interested in money-saving tips, check out our cheap removals page.

 To give you an initial idea of how much things cost in Denmark, below is a table comparing common cost of living metrics to the UK.
 Of course, exact costs will vary depending on location.